 Local health officials in Wuhan, Hubei Province, China reported several cases of pneumonia among a group of people linked to a wholesale market in Wuhan in December 2019.
 That was the start of COVID-19.

 MYTH: Coronavirus only affects older people

 While older people may be more at risk of infection because their immune systems may not be as strong as those of younger adults, they’re far from the only group of people at risk, explains Dr. Patrick J. Kenney, DO, FACOI, who is double-board certified in Internal Medicine and Infectious Disease.
-Several groups of people have an increased risk of infection, including those who are immunosuppressed and smokers.
+Several groups of people have an increased risk of infection, including those who are immunosuppressed.

 MYTH: Recreational drugs cure coronavirus

 Facebook posts have claimed that weed is a cure for coronavirus (False: Cannabis “Kills Coronavirus,” 2020).
 Rumors have said the same of cocaine.
 At this time, there is no cure for, or vaccine against, coronavirus (although testing of some medications is underway).

 MYTH: Spraying chlorine/rubbing alcohol on your body can cure coronavirus